 Before you coach, take ten seconds to identify the person's approach.
 Then choose your opening:

-Gold Mine: "Here's what I observed and what the impact was..."
-Blue Ocean: "I value your contribution.
+Natural Gold Mines: "Here's what I observed and what the impact was..."
+Natural Blue Oceans: "I value your contribution.
 Here's something that could make it stronger..."
-Green Planet: "I noticed an opportunity for you to expand your impact..."
-Orange Sky: "Here's one adjustment that will improve your results..."
+Natural Green Planets: "I noticed an opportunity for you to expand your impact..."
+Natural Orange Skies: "Here's one adjustment that will improve your results..."

 Same coaching.
 Same content.
 Four entry points.
 The person hears it because you delivered it in their language.